hwangbro/public_notes/crystal_extended.md

 ## Pokemon Crystal Rt29 Extended FAQ

 ### What does extended mean?
-- The current route does a single RNG manipulation that starts with generating a Totodile with perfect stats and ends by critting Mikey's Pidgey turn 1
+- The current route does a single RNG manipulation that starts with generating a Totodile with perfect stats and ends when you enter Falkner's gym.
-- This manip "extends" the standard Totodile manip into no encounters on R29, R30, getting a perfect Rival1 fight, no encounters on R29 pass 2, and then manipulating turn 1 on Mikey
+- This manip "extends" the standard Totodile manip into no encounters on R29, R30, getting a perfect Rival1 fight, no encounters on R29 pass 2, getting a perfect Mikey fight, and no encounters on R30/R31

 ### How many textboxes do you have to clear perfectly?
 - Rough count is around 160 including all the battle and nickname inputs.